Josta

 Josta was a soft drink brand that was produced by PepsiCo and the first energy drink ever introduced by a major US beverage company.
 It was marketed as a "high-energy drink" with guarana and caffeine.

 Josta was introduced in 1995, but PepsiCo pulled the drink from its lineup due to a change in corporate strategy in 1999.
 Shortly before the beverage was discontinued, an "Association for Josta Saving" was started.
 A "Save Josta" campaign was also launched by fans of the drink; their website "www.savejosta.org" was defunct for several years but was reactivated in 2011.

-A Pepsi, Ireland based company, PORTFOLIO CONCENTRATE SOLUTIONS UNLIMITED COMPANY has registered Josta as a soda and beer trademark in the US as of March 2023.
+A Pepsi, Ireland-based company, PORTFOLIO CONCENTRATE SOLUTIONS UNLIMITED COMPANY has registered Josta as a soda and beer trademark in the US as of March 2023.
 No logo is yet shown.

 Advertising

-Josta used the slogan, "better do the good stuff now."
-In a commercial for Josta, an old man speaks to a younger man; the older man tells the younger man about his life as a youth, and how he wished he had more fun.
+Josta used the slogan "better do the good stuff now."
+In a commercial for Josta, an older man tells a younger man about his life as a youth, and how he wished he had more fun.